The Intelligence Was in the Organization All Along

 The risk is not only wrong output.
 It is a thinner handoff.

-The oversight gap is just as important.
-The report found that about three in five firms review AI systems during development and before deployment, but fewer than two in five continue that oversight after a system goes live.
-One in eight firms reviews governance only when something goes wrong.
-That is exactly backward for expert organizations, where the real test is not whether a system looked acceptable before deployment, but whether it continues to support judgment once it is inside the work.
+The same report found that about three in five firms review AI systems during development and before deployment, but fewer than two in five continue that oversight after a system goes live.
+One in eight reviews governance only when something goes wrong.
+For expert organizations, that is exactly backward: the real test is not whether a system looked acceptable before deployment, but whether it continues to support judgment once it is inside the work.

 The danger is that we repeat the same pattern with a more powerful technology.
 We preserve the artifact, accelerate the handoff, and make the output cleaner, while losing even more of the judgment that was supposed to move through the organization.